EdoStorm96/Appendix_Thesis/README.md

 A quick overview of what is included:

 - Appendix_thesis_Edo_storm.ipynb: This file is a Jupyter notebook, which contains the main code which I have used for this research project, as well as some explanation of what the code does.
 As I was not able to upload the raw text data or my models to github, because of their size, this code will unfortunately not run.
-If anyone want to test the code, with my models and text data, please get in touch:
+If anyone wants to test the code with my models and text data, please get in touch:

 emtstorm@hotmail.com

 - ngram_outputs folder: This is where the results of the n-gram operations show up.
 - plots folder: This is where the plots made using this code are stored.
-- resources folder: Here is a list of the stop words that I used in my preprocessing step.
+- resources folder: This folder contains a list of the stop words that I used in my preprocessing step.
 - spreadsheets_used_for_analysis folder: This folder contains the spreadsheets, which I have used for my analysis.
-- txt_data_periods folder: Here is some example text, to work with the n-gram code.
+- txt_data_periods folder: Here is some example text to work with the n-gram code.
 These are books obtained from Project Gutenberg.
 - word_embedding_outputs: This contains outputs of the word embedding procedure in the Jupyter notebook.